-The Conservatory was completed in November 2008 and has since become the most popular function room in the Castle.
-The work took about two years.
+The Conservatory restoration was completed in November 2008.
+The Conservatory is now the most popular function room in the Castle.
+The restoration work took about two years.

-With a panoramic view overlooking the Craig-y-Nos Country Park, the room is popular with both wedding and conference clients and can seat up to 120 or more people (135 at a pinch).
+With a panoramic view overlooking the Craig-y-Nos Country Park, the room is popular with both wedding and conference clients and can seat up to 130.

-The room is mainly used for Wedding Breakfasts, but we discourage its use as a disco room at night due to its proximity to the bedrooms.
-Instead we use the main function room for the night ‘do’.
+The room is mainly used for Wedding Breakfasts, but we discourage its use as a disco room at night (except for smaller weddings having an early finish) due to its proximity to the bedrooms.
+For larger weddings we encourage the use the main function room for the night ‘do’.

-As for the 130 year old windows, these as you can see from our conservatory renovation page were in a sorry state.
+As for the 130 year old windows, these as you can see in the pictures on this page were in a sorry state.
 The top third of the old windows was original while the lower two thirds were large modern panes installed in the Hospital era, probably in the 1950’s/ 1960’s, when the Conservatory was used as a TB ward for children.

-There are picture of the Conservatory both as a hospital ward and in Adelina Patti's day here (see the childrens' metal beds).
+There are picture of the Conservatory both as a hospital ward and in Adelina Patti's day here (note the childrens' metal beds).